-Here’s a preview of my interview with Inon Zur about his score to Reclaim.
-This appears in the September 2014 issue of Film Score Monthly Online.
+Here’s a sneak peek of my interview with Trent Reznor and Atticus Ross about their score to Gone Girl.
+This appears in the October 2014 issue of Film Score Monthly Online.

 By Kristen Romanelli

 This is not a love story.
 On their fifth anniversary, Nick and Amy Dunne’s marriage takes a twisted nosedive as Amy appears to have been violently abducted from their home.
 In the flurry of media attention, Nick emerges as the prime suspect as pundits whip the public into a frenzy and the police slowly uncover bits and pieces of the puzzle of what happened…or of what someone wants them to think happened.
 Gillian Flynn adapted her bestselling novel for the screen, and the film, helmed by David Fincher, presents an unsettling, unblinking look into the lives of deplorable people.

 For a third time, Fincher partnered with composing team of Trent Reznor and Atticus Ross.
 This time around, their signature ambiance is laced with piano, harp and strings, giving the score an organic—yet rotting—quality beneath its electronic veneer.
 Even after a few decades of industrial rock and record production experience and with an Academy Award under their belts for The Social Network, the pair feel like they’re still finding their way in this realm of film composition.
 Reznor and Ross speak to FSMO about their journey and where it may take them.

 Kristen Romanelli: One of the things that stood out to me after the film ended was the symmetry in the score.
 It’s book-ended with “What Have We Done to Each Other”/“What Will We Do” and “Sugar Storm.”